tylim88/Firelord/README.md

 This is how you define a sub-collection, just plug in parent type into the type generator's 4th parameter and the wrapper know this is a sub-collection.

-Even the collection group path is properly generated for you, easy-peasy.
+The wrapper will constructs all the collection, document and collection group path types for you, easy-peasy.

 ```ts
 // import User